shazam37/shazam37/README.md

 ### Hi there 👋 I'm Shaz but people call me Shazam 🤓🤓

 I am interested in many things but what drive me nuts is the Universal Approximation Theorem.
 I am in pursuit of challening problems and big datasets.
 I am an Engineer by choice and a Scientist by passion.
-I regularly spend time making sense of different kinds of data and practising the principles of software engineering.
+I regularly spend time making sense of different kinds of data and practising the principles of software and AI engineering.

 The Languages and Tools I use: